Brewers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Shohei Ohtani has recorded 27 hits with four doubles, a triple, six home runs and 11 walks.
+- Shohei Ohtani has collected 28 hits with four doubles, a triple, six home runs and 11 walks.
 He has driven in 17 runs with three stolen bases.

-- Ohtani brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .381 with two doubles, a triple, two home runs and six RBI.
+- Ohtani has picked up a hit in three games in a row.
+During his last five outings he is hitting .318 with two doubles, a triple, a home run and four RBI.

 Ohtani Recent Games